SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 - The *Digital Credential Issuance & Distribution System*.

-  This component is in charge of the issuance and delivery of the digital credentials built from the identity databases under the control if the CMS.
+  This component is in charge of the issuance and delivery of the digital credentials built from the identity databases under the control of the CMS.

 .. list-table:: Components